 1. Choose the right broker

 This step is more important than most traders realise.
 Working with a reputable broker who has a variety of great assets to trade will help you make the right trading decisions.
 Further, working with a duly licensed and registered broker will decrease the chances of you getting conned.
-IQ Option has developed a streamlined interface to assist even newbies in binary options trade.
+IQ Option has developed a streamlined interface to assist even newbies in digital options trade.
 Using our demo account will let you build up skills and experience.

 2. Learn the technical indicators